Minding Manas: A brief on Manas National Park

 The people who live near and around Manas, depend on the resources available to them from the park.
 In order to support these folks, an NGO called Aaranyak, has started providing alternative means of livelihood, encouraging SHGs (Self Help Groups) to manage vital needs, activities of the community.

-As I came back from Manas, all I hope is that it stays protected.
+Coming back from Manas, all I hope is that it stays protected.
 At a time when species are going extinct and forests disappearing at a scary rate, places like Manas hold some hope.
 A national park where maintaining the integrity of the natural area is valued above all.
 I am definitely looking forward to visiting again.

 Written by Anisha Iyer